9 Best Mushroom Coffee Brands

 Of course, there’s a little more to it than that—don’t worry you won’t be sipping chunks of raw button mushrooms along with your tasty, robust brew.

 The best mushroom coffee (and all mushroom coffees for that matter) is a mixture of ground mushrooms with coffee beans.
 The result?
-A smooth, enjoyable sip with added health benefits.
+A smooth, enjoyable beverage with added health benefits.

-Your best mushroom coffee pick may have one or a few varieties of medicinal (read: traditional, not psychedelic) mushrooms like reishi, cordyceps, Chaga, and turkey’s tail.
+Your best mushroom coffee pick may have one or a few varieties of medicinal (traditional, not psychedelic) mushrooms like reishi, cordyceps, Chaga, and turkey’s tail.

 When eaten alone, these mushrooms have a slightly earthy, nutty, or sweet taste, and blending them with coffee makes for a delicious-tasting beverage that’s not so unlike your regular morning brew.